Marysville-Yuba City Wrongful Death Lawyer

 Many people hesitate before contacting a wrongful death lawyer in Marysville-Yuba City because they worry that a lawyer will be prohibitively expensive.
 However, most wrongful death attorneys do not charge hourly fees or require you to pay a retainer fee.
 Instead, they work on a contingency fee basis.
 This means that the lawyer only gets paid contingent upon a financial recovery obtained for you.Settle the Case or Go to Trial?

 My name is Ed Smith, and I’m a Marysville-Yuba City wrongful death lawyer.
-I have three decades of experience representing injured individuals and families who lost loved ones in serious tragedies such as car accidents, motorcycle accidents, boating accidents or truck accidents.
-Please reach out to me for free, friendly advice at (530) 392-9400.
+I have more than three decades of experience representing injured individuals and families who lost loved ones in serious tragedies such as car accidents, motorcycle accidents, boating accidents or truck accidents.
+Please reach out to me for free, friendly advice at (530) 392-9400 or (800) 404-5400.
 If you lost a loved one due to the careless or reckless actions of another individual or corporate entity, you have the right to hold them accountable, and I am here to help you through this tough time.

 Members of Million Dollar Advocates Forum are some of the top lawyers around the nation with verdicts and settlements of $1 million or more.
 I am a California member.